9 Fun Part-Time Jobs for Retirees that Anyone Can Do

 One of the advantages of being women over 60 is that we often have more freedom to relocate or live in multiple places throughout the year.

-This article discusses the stories of real seasonal jobs at national parks and other great destinations where you can make money while living in a beautiful place – and some of the jobs offer free housing!
+Jobs at national parks and other great destinations are wonderful ways you can make money while living in a beautiful place – and some of the jobs offer free housing!

 Shop Assistant – It’s Not What You Remember from Your Teenage Years